manuelbieh/react-book/basics/excursus-es2015+.md

 ## **Variable declarations with `let` and `const`**

-For a long while, one could only use `var` to declare a variable in JavaScript.
+For a long time, one could only use `var` to declare a variable in JavaScript.
 Since 2015 however, JavaScript has gained two new keywords which we can use to declare variables: `let` and `const`.
 Using `var` for variable declarations has become somewhat superfluous and in almost all cases `let` and `const` are the better choices.
 But what's the difference?

 As opposed to `var`, the new variable declarations, `let` and `const`, only exist **inside of the scope in which they were defined**.
 These scopes can be a function, as was the case with `var`, but it can also be a loop or an `if` statement.

 **Tip:** Whenever you find an open curly bracket in your code, you are opening a new scope.
 Similarly, a closing curly bracket closes the scope again.
-Using these new variable declarations, we have encapsulated our variables to a greater degree and limited their usage which is usually considered a good thing.
+Using these new variable declarations, we have encapsulated our variables to a greater degree and limited their usage — which is usually considered a good thing.

 On the one hand, if you want to override the value of a variable \(e.g. in a loop\), you have to use `let` to achieve this.
 On the other hand, if the reference of the variable should stay the same, i.e. constant, one should use `const.`